Adding New Packages to Existing Script Languages

 <alias>=localzmq+protobuf:///<path_to_linux_container>/[?<client_param_list>]#<path_to_client>

-For containers derived from our script language containers on GitHub, you can use the following template to create your language URL, or use exaslct to generate the command for you:
+For SLCs derived from the pre-built SLCs you can use the following template to create your language URL:

 .